Ithaca College Symphony Orchestra Garners National Award

 For more information, contact Molly O’Shea, marketing communications manager in the music school, at firstname.lastname@example.org or (607) 274-3370.

-Originally published in Media Relations: Ithaca College Symphony Orchestra Garners National Award.
+Originally published in IC News: Ithaca College Symphony Orchestra Garners National Award.